EGoverde/Mvvm.Nucleus.Maui/MIGRATIONS.md

 This file can be used as a temporary replacement for files subclassing `Popup`, giving them a return value of `object?` like before.
 It includes the properties `ResultWhenUserTapsOutsideOfPopup`, `Color` and `Size`, which have since been removed or changed.
 This class is best to be used in conjunction with the `Compatibility.CommunityToolkitV1PopupService`.

 #### `Compatibility.CommunityToolkitV1PopupService`
 This service has an identical interface to the `IPopupService` from Nucleus before 0.6.0.
-It expects the above `Compatibility.CommunityToolkitV1Popup` and behaves mostly as the original service does in regard to return values.
-It overrides the default PopupOptions from the toolkit with one that has no styling, as well as make use of the `ResultWhenUserTapsOutsideOfPopup` if set..
+It expects the above `Compatibility.CommunityToolkitV1Popup` and behaves mostly as the original service does in regard to return values, including using the `ResultWhenUserTapsOutsideOfPopup`.

+Due to the difference in implementation between the V1 and V2 Popups the end-result will still look somewhat different.
+This service uses an empty `PopupOptions` by default, but it can be overriden by setting the option `CommunityToolkitV1PopupServicePopupOptions` in `UseNucleusMvvm`.